Connecting Home Assistant to Staykey

 Troubleshooting

-- "Cannot connect" error: Double-check your public URL is correct and accessible from outside your network
+- "Cannot connect" error (direct): Double-check your public URL is correct and accessible from outside your network.

-- Token errors: Generate a new Long-Lived Access Token and update it in Staykey
+- Token errors (direct): Generate a new Long-Lived Access Token and update it in Staykey.

 Need more help?
 Check our device connection troubleshooting guide.